tustin2121/James_Somerton_Transcripts/_videos/nCi19sYugIA.md

 Through the process of imitation, Baby Jane, Cleopatra, Martha, Eve Harrington, and Crawford herself are imitated here.
 To the point, wherein Faye Dunaway's mind playing Joan Crawford, this is a *perfectly* nuanced depiction of Hollywood's archetypal movie star. <mark>John Waters described *Mommie Dearest* as <q>"The first drag queen role played by a woman."</q></mark> And he's not wrong.

-But it seems to be *completely* by accident.
-Films that are accidental camp are kind of rare.
-Without clear intent, failed camp either goes so big that it looks cheap and we disconnect, or they don't go big enough.
-Either way, we don't make a point of remembering those movies, so when one *does* manage to hit the right buttons, we hold on to it for dear life.

 </james>
 <from {% include citation for=page.cite.plagiarized.bkr_video at="(25:18)" %}>